christiskatsouris/Induction-R/README.md

 # Using Jupyter with R

-R scripts can be run using either R or using R studion.
+R scripts can be runned using either R or using R studion.
 Furthermore, for writing R packages the best option is to use R studio which can be linked to Github.
 An alternative solution to execute R commands is with the use of Jupyter which has in independent running environment, that is, is a browser-based approach using the Anaconda operating interface.